Tour Overview

 Well crafted trip showing off Portugal’s rural and unspoilt Atlantic coast

-Porto to Lisbon ride.
+Unforgettable bike tour from Porto to Lisbon

 Scenic and peaceful with wonderful food

 Great ride.
 Most is on mostly flat, well maintained, paved bike paths, with little riding on roads.
 Going in late October meant that when we were on roads they were almost traffic-free and the lovely coastal villages and beaches en route were tourist-free.
 This summer Portugal experienced many forest fires and a day of cycling through charred forests was unavoidable.
 It was interesting to see, first-hand, the unfortunate devastation that we had all read about in the news.
 Regeneration will begin quickly, I'm sure.
 Marco was an excellent guide and we were fortunate to learn a lot as a result of his excellent knowledge of the history of Portugal.
-The picnic lunches were a highlight, the group was great and I had a wonderful holiday.
+The picnic lunches were a highlight, the group was great and I had a wonderful holiday. ...more ...less

-Read all 33 reviews
+Read all 52 reviews

 1 Select your preferred date